 Cost of goods sold and operating expense in 2009 decreased \$113.6 million or 29 percent from the prior year primarily due to lower sales volume, which resulted in cost reductions of approximately \$146.7 million.
 The decrease in current year sales volume also resulted in a decline in freight costs of \$12.9 million and a reduction in royalty costs of \$7.5 million.
 In addition, in response to the economic downturn, we decreased spending across the North American Coal business segment and idled production at both the Oak Grove and Pinnacle complexes during 2009.
 Production curtailments and headcount reductions during the current year have resulted in lower production-related costs, including maintenance, supplies, and labor costs.
 Headcount reductions resulted in labor and benefit cost reductions of \$32.2 million in 2009.
 Spending on operating supplies and maintenance costs was reduced in 2009 by approximately \$26.1 million as we continued to focus on cash conservation and cost management strategies.
-However, these cost of goods sold and operating expenses in 2009 were also negatively impacted by an increase in idle expense and production volume variance of \$40.7 million.
+However, these cost reductions were more than offset by higher cost per ton rates in 2009, due to the impact of lower volume, resulting in an overall unfavorable rate variance of \$5.3 million.
 Cost of goods sold and operating expenses in 2009 were also negatively impacted by an increase in idle expense and production volume variance of \$40.7 million related to production curtailments at both mine locations during the year and delays associated with development of longwall panels at Oak Grove in early 2009.